mas-4/standingwater-flat/src/posts/220912-bluesky.md

 # Afterword

 I've been working in Python for 5 years now.
-Toptal labelled me a "Python Expert" so I feel comfortable saying there's not much I can't do in Python.
+Toptal labelled me a "Python Expert" so I feel comfortable saying if I can do something, I can do it in Python.
 I chose to do this project in C then C++ because I wanted to exercise those memory handling systems programming muscles, and this project offered enough of a challenge to start feeling much more comfortable writing C++ (C too, actually).

 That being said, the difficulty in writing bluesky did not lie in the choice of programming language.
 Sure, string handling is a lot easier in Python, but